 JR East Travel Service Center at Haneda. - image © Chris Rowthorn

-If you’d like to take a taxi into Tokyo (which is a perfectly good option and doesn’t cost all that much), you will find the escalator down to the taxi boarding area on the 1st flood right behind the information counter.
+If you’d like to take a taxi into Tokyo (which is a perfectly good option and costs between Y7,000 and Y9,000, depending upon your destination in Tokyo), you will find the escalator down to the taxi boarding area on the 1st flood right behind the information counter.
 It’s marked in English.

 Escalator down to taxi ranks at Haneda - image © Chris Rowthorn

 If you’re connecting to a domestic flight in Japan, you have two options to get to the domestic terminal.
 You can show your ticket to the people at the Tokyo Monorail or the Keikyu Line counters and they will give you a free ticket to the domestic terminal (one stop away on either line) or you can take the shuttle bus which leaves from boarding spot 0 on the 1st floor.
 If you have bags to check for your domestic flight or if you need a boarding pass, proceed to the domestic check-in counters which are on your right as you exit customs.

 Sign for domestic check-in counters at Haneda - image © Chris Rowthorn

 If you’d like to grab a meal before continuing into Tokyo or boarding another flight, head to the restaurant and shopping area on the 4th floor of the international terminal.

 Restaurant floor in the international terminal at Haneda - image © Chris Rowthorn

 There’s a very attractive Japan-themed restaurant section here.

 Restaurants in international terminal at Haneda - image © Chris Rowthorn